Jens Meiert

 I think that users don’t like to comment on posts that will be possibly edited or deleted during a “blog review“.

-Maybe I didn’t make myself clear about that: Unless comments are “spammy” (or violate the – from my point of view – reasonable comment guidelines), no comment gets edited or removed.
-I absolutely understand concerns about this measure, but it is supposed to benefit all people involved.
-(And/though it will and can not happen that often, either.)
+Maybe I didn’t make myself clear about that: Unless comments are “spammy” (or violate the comment guidelines), no comment gets edited or removed.
+I absolutely understand concerns about this measure, but it’s supposed to benefit everyone involved.

 And much more important: I would never touch a comment, because the writer meant it the way he wrote it.

-Neither spam nor insults?
-(The latter didn’t happen in my blog yet, but I wouldn’t tolerate insults in any way.)
+Neither spam nor offensive comments?
+(The latter didn’t appear in my blog yet, but I wouldn’t tolerate them.)

 3. On November 3, 2008, 21:11 CET, Santhos said: